Rain can be annoying

 2. The rainfalls are sudden and heavy

-If the rain shows up, then it rains buckets.
-Often, the rain comes slowly so the people have some time to meet preparations, like finding shelter or put on their rain protection.
+If it starts to rain, it rains buckets.
+Often, the rain develops slowly so the people have some time to meet preparations, like finding shelter or put on their rain protection.

-Here a good advice: hunker down in a safe place and wait until the rain gets less.
+Here a good advice: hunker down in a safe place and wait until the rain beomes less.
 In most cases, the rain is a short roaring shower.

 3. Always have your rain coat and umbrella with you

 If you drive a scooter, purchase a rain poncho or „batman rain cape“.
 You can find them in a lot of shops.
-Indonesians always carry those coats in their scooter seats.
-Whenever the rain sets in, they stop for a moment to put the cape on.
+Indonesians always store those coats in their scooter seats.
+When the rain starts, they stop for a moment to put the cape on.

 4. Don’t drive in heavy rain